Password Policy Compliance

 Getting compliant and staying secure with Authlogics

-The Authlogics Password Breach Database is a large and comprehensive compilation of over 2 billion unacceptable and compromised credentials, this includes over 520 million unique clear text passwords supporting real-time lookups and data analytics.
+The Authlogics Password Breach Database is a large and comprehensive compilation of over 2 billion unacceptable and compromised credentials, this includes 1 billion unique clear text passwords supporting real-time lookups and data analytics.

 Authlogics Password Security Management (PSM) is powered by the Authlogics Password Breach Database to ensure that any password change is checked in real-time.
 There is no need to install extra software on workstations and all password change attempts are logged centrally for auditing and reporting purposes.